Cray-HPE/docs-sat/portal/developer-portal/install/SAT_Logging_Configuration.md

 ## SAT Logging

-As of SAT version 2.2, some command output has been redirected from `stdout` to `stderr`.
-These messages are now logged at the `INFO` level, the default logging threshold has been changed from `WARNING` to `INFO`.
-Additionally, some `INFO`-level log messages has been changed to `DEBUG`-level.
+As of SAT version 2.2, some command output that was previously printed to `stdout` is now logged to `stderr`.
+These messages are logged at the `INFO` level.
+The default logging threshold was changed from `WARNING` to `INFO` to accomodate this logging change.
+Additionally, some messages previously logged at the `INFO` are now logged at the `DEBUG` level.

 These changes take effect automatically.
-However, if the default output threshold has been manually set in `~/.config/sat/sat.toml`, it should be changed to ensure that important output is seen in the terminal by administrators.
+However, if the default output threshold has been manually set in `~/.config/sat/sat.toml`, it should be changed to ensure that important output is shown in the terminal.

 ### Update Configuration

-In the following example, the log-level, `logging.stderr_level`, has been set to `WARNING`, which hides `INFO`-level logging.
+In the following example, the stderr log level, `logging.stderr_level`, is set to `WARNING`, which will exclude `INFO`-level logging from terminal output.

 ```screen
 ncn-m001:~ # grep -A 3 logging ~/.config/sat/sat.toml